jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The hatred between Catholics and Protestants should sound scarily similar.
 Today's fights over presidential impeachments, border walls, and trigger words are a smokescreen.
 Left and Right hate each other because neither can see or admit they're both behind the times in our modern age.

+The ray of sunshine is, moderate Progressives and Conservatives are still the vast majority of people out there today.
+While many reasonable people find motivation in Left or Right ideologies, they concentrate on real-world problem solving and not ideological purity.
+Thus, it's much easier for moderate citizens to discard ideology, compromise, and "reach across the aisle" to solve a problem.

+However, as we keep using more Internet Age technology, it gets harder to rationalize aging ideological beliefs.
+Some people try by creating phantoms so they can "fight" them, and willingly get pettier every year to justify why the supposed villain never seems to die.
+The result is a 24/7 media circus that's making our society hate itself.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J2Pjudf0810?start=3" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _This is what Left/Right has devolved to.
 Ms. Obama gave a speech, how can it be great or horrible?
 This pettiness isn't politics.
 But because we often listen to these commentators, reporters, and columnists, our elected politicians are forced to care what they think.
 Real politics put modern technology into ordinary people's hands.
 Once we start building our own levers of power, our politicians will be free to help us._

 ## The Internet Age Needs a New Philosophy

-For Techvolution to be our new Internet Age philosophy, it must inspire us to see the big picture again.
+For Techvolution to be our new Internet Age philosophy, it must inspire politically temperate and highly focused individuals alike, to see the big picture again.
 It will if it gets Main Street to see the people at Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin as protagonists.
-Each person should be joining them by funding, making, and using their own levers of power.
+Everyone inside the Internet Age should be following the heroes' example.
+To be political means to fund, make, and use our levers of power.
+Examples are home solar panels, car maintenance records we control, and openly available performance reviews of the companies we work for.

 Techvolution will work best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.